Coyote Hunting Laws In Minnesota – The Facts

 License Whether a hunting license is required for your method (firearm/archery/trapping) and resident status Minnesota DNR licensing

-Night hunting Any restrictions around hours, lights, NV/thermal use, and proximity to buildings/roads Minnesota DNR guidance + regs
+Night hunting Restrictions around hours, lights, thermal/NV use, and proximity to roads/buildings Minnesota DNR guidance + regs

 Land access Private permission + public land/WMA restrictions DNR area rules